Thomas-Duggan/Dosirak-LiFT/README.md

 <details>
 <summary>General</summary>

-- Non-Steam Game Save Extractor — automatically detect and manage saves for non-Steam titles
+- Non-Steam Game Save Extractor — automatically detects and helps backup saves for non-steam games
-- Application Database — replaces App Install Helper for better app metadata management
+- Application Database — replaces App Install Helper - A large, searchable collection of installable apps taken from a customizable dictionary
 - Add folder for Module Exports
-- Have the `home.py` Quit button clear the shell temp folder
+- Have the 'home.py' Quit button clear the shell temp folder
-- Remove reliance on shell temp folder
+- Remove reliance on shell temp folder (if possible)
-- Add failsafe in case `logo.png` is deleted
+- Add failsafe in case 'logo.png' is deleted
-- Add update option in settings or via popup
+- Add update option in settings and a mutable popup if any updates are available
 </details>

 <details>